 - Third parties permitted by law

 The personal data that we collect from you may be transferred to a destination outside the European Economic Area (“EEA”) or United Kingdom.
 It may also be processed by staff operating outside the EEA who work for one of our service providers.
 By providing us with your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your personal data receives an adequate level of protection and is treated in a way consistent with EU and UK laws on data protection, including, where relevant, entering into EU standard contractual clauses (or equivalent measures) with the party outside the EEA receiving the personal data.
+We will take all steps reasonably necessary to ensure that your personal data receives an adequate level of protection and is treated in a way consistent with UK laws on data protection, including, where relevant, entering into UK standard contractual clauses (or equivalent measures) with the party outside the EEA receiving the personal data.

 We will only retain your personal data for as long as is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting obligations or to the extent permitted by applicable laws.

-Unless we inform you otherwise (or you request that we erase your personal data) we will retain your personal data for as long as you continue to be an individual member or supporter of BSS-Support or to attend our events.
-If you cease to be a member for two years then we will delete your information.
+Unless we inform you otherwise (or you request that we erase your personal data) we will retain your personal data for as long as you continue to be an individual supporter of BSS-Support or to attend our events.
+If you cease to be a supporter for two years then we will delete your information.
 In some circumstances we may anonymise your personal data so that it can no longer be associated with you, in which case we may use such information without further notice to you.

 We have implemented technical and organisational security measures in an effort to safeguard personal information in our custody and control.
 All information that you provide to us is stored on secure servers and computers.
 We do not retain credit and debit card information.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.